 Raw fish bones are as soft and pliable as raw meaty bones from poultry or rabbit.
-I’ve been feeding my pups Missy, Buzz and Wally whole raw fish for years without any issues.
+I’ve been feeding my pups Missy, Buzz and Wally whole raw fish since 2016 without any issues.

 Dogs can even eat larger fish heads like salmon heads.
 I’m linking to a blog post about that topic at the end of this blog post.

-Should I Feed Raw Fish Whole, Ground, Air-Dried, Canned Or As An Oil?
+Should I Feed Fish Whole, Ground, Air-Dried, Canned Or As An Oil?

 All of these options work!

-As I mentioned before, my personal preference is to feed fish whole, followed by ground, air-dried, canned and fish oil.
+As I mentioned before, my personal preference is to feed raw whole fish, followed by ground, air-dried, canned and fish oil.

 It essentially depends on your personal preference and your sourcing ability.

-When I’m out of whole raw fish and waiting on a new online order to come in or can’t find whole fish at the grocery store, I’ll feed single-ingredient fish treats like the kind from Real Dog or Icelandic +.
+When I’m out of whole raw fish and waiting on a new online order to come in or can’t find whole fish at the grocery store, I’ll feed single-ingredient fish treats like the kind from Real Dog, Icelandic + or Tickled Pet.

 Bonnie & Clyde’s wild-caught fish oil (unfortunately no longer available).
 Both are great options, but my current pup Wally has a food intolerance towards sardines and anchovies.